 Being white: There seem to be a few people in the city who prowl around, looking for touristy-looking white folks.
 Two days in a row, the same guy found me on the street and would chat me up, teach me Swahili words and act really friendly.
 It was obvious, though, that he was trying to bring me into stores (perhaps on commission) or taxis.
 I actually used him to find me a place to buy a plug adapter I needed, and having friendly human contact (however insincere) was still kind of pleasant.

 But the real interesting one was that while I was waiting for the fried chicken, I was accosted (or maybe awkwardly hit on?) by a local, a girl named Carol.
 She was very polite.
 She sat next to me and started asking me questions.
 She was a student studying biotechnology at the University of Nairobi.
 She wanted to move to the US since some of her family lived there, but they would not give her a visa since they thought she would stay as an illegal immigrant.
 She added, “and they’re probably right!”
 She wanted me to look at her visa application and try to see if I could make any suggestions, but I declined to help in this case.
-(And in case you’re wondering, no, she was not particularly attractive.)

 The few instances when I would pass white people on the street, or ride elevators with them – quite rare, and I always felt a bit of companionship.
 I guess this is how people who look different feel most of the time in the US?
 Definitely good to have experiences like that.